albertintech/apai/docs/congress/cmf/fema/why-not-condorcet.md

 One could propose using a Condorcet method for the primary as well.
 But this reintroduces the field-size problem at the primary stage, where candidate fields are largest.
 Alternatively, one could propose using STAR or Approval voting for the primary -- but this concedes that cardinal methods are suitable for at least some electoral contexts, undermining the ordinal-supremacy argument.

 The Act sidesteps this dependency entirely.
 STAR's scoring interface scales linearly with candidate field size: each candidate is evaluated independently on a 0-5 scale, regardless of how many others appear on the ballot.
 A voter who knows five candidates well scores those five and leaves the rest at zero.
 The cognitive burden does not compound the way ranking does.
-This is what enables the Act's Unified General Election Structure (UGES) -- the elimination of state-administered primaries for federal offices.
+This is what enables the Act's Unified General Election Structure (UGES) -- the elimination of state-administered primaries for congressional offices.
 STAR handles the full candidate field in a single stage.
 No preliminary filter is required, and no inferior method needs to do the work that the primary system was designed for.

 ### The Proportional Representation Gap

 The Act does not use STAR solely for single-winner elections.
 It uses STAR-PR (Allocated Score) for multi-member House elections, producing proportional representation.
-The same 0-5 scoring ballot serves both single-winner Senate/Presidential contests and multi-winner House contests.
-This ballot-format consistency is a deliberate design feature: voters learn one interface and use it across all federal elections.
+The same 0-5 scoring ballot serves both single-winner Senate contests and multi-winner House contests.
+This ballot-format consistency is a deliberate design feature: voters learn one interface and use it across all congressional elections.

 Condorcet methods have no natural proportional extension.
 The pairwise comparison logic that identifies a single Condorcet winner does not generalize to multi-winner proportional allocation.
 Proportional ranked methods exist (STV/PRCV), but they use an entirely different counting logic -- sequential elimination and surplus transfer -- that shares none of Condorcet's axiomatic properties.
 A reform architecture built on Condorcet for single-winner elections and STV for multi-winner elections would require voters to learn two different counting logics, use the same ranked ballot for fundamentally different purposes, and accept that the proportional method does not satisfy the Condorcet criterion that justified the single-winner method.